modernish/modernish/README.md

 Count the number of files in a directory, storing the number in `REPLY` and (unless `-s` is given) printing it to standard output.
 If any *globpattern*s are given, only count the files matching them.

-### use sys/user ###
-Features for obtaining information about the user accounts on the system.

-Bash has the read-only variable $UID, as well as $USER which is not read-only.
-They represent the ID and login name of the current user.
-The `sys/user/id` module gives them to other shells too, plus makes both of them read-only.
-If given the `-f` option (`use sys/user/id -f`), the module overrides any existing values of these variables if they aren't read-only.

-The `sys/user/loginshell` module provides for obtaining the current user's login shell.
-It detects the current operating system's method for obtaining this and sets the appropriate function.

 ### use opts/long ###
 Adds a `--long` option to the getopts built-in for parsing GNU-style long